c-dickens/MatrixSketching/README.md

 If you are running anaconda python then this can easily be obtained from `https://anaconda.org/anaconda/swig`.
 Alternatively, this can be obtained via homebrew.

+## Experiments
+We provide the following experimentst that are all located in the `lib/experiment-scripts/` directory.

+_IHS & CountSketch:Synthetic Data_
+1. `experiment0-ihs-ols.py` examines the performance of random projections in the ihs vs classical setting.
+2. `experiment1-error-opt-model.py` examines how the ihs model fares under varying the sketches and sketch sizes
+3. `experiment2-ihs-timings.py` runs the same experiment as in 2 but also obtains wall-clock times and test error performance.